1. The Siesta and Business Hours

 16. Emergency Services & Seeing a Doctor

-Every town has a Health Center with doctors and nurses, and the chances are that someone will speak English (probably not fluently).
+Every city in Spain has a least one General Hospital and an ER, and every town has a Health Center.
+There is also a good chance that someone will speak English, although probably not fluently.
 This means that there is always medical help nearby on the Camino.

 Depending on the triage, you will receive medical attention or not.
 The service is not free, even if you have travel insurance.
 However, if a doctor believes you must be seen, you will be seen, with or without payment.
 Note that health care services and protocols may vary significantly between regions in Spain.

-Tip: The emergency number in Spain is 112.
+The emergency number in Spain is 112.
 This number covers any emergency, from police, to firefighters, to doctors.